hercky/cmdps_via_bvf/README.md

 # TODOs:

-- Add the grid env and agents
-- Add the non-target agents
+- Add remaining agents
 - Add the rlllib envs
-- Update readmes
+- Update the README docs
 - Add the notebook